Jaxan/nominal-lstar/README.md

 # Running

 Stack will produce a binary in the `.stack-works` directory, which can be invoked directly.
-Alternatively one can run `stack exec NominalAngluin`.
+Alternatively one can run `stack exec nominal-lstar`.
 There is two modes of operation: Running the examples, or running it interactively.